 Low Impact Development (LID) is a total site design approach that conserves and uses existing natural site features and systems integrated with distributed best management practices (BMP) stormwater management controls to mimic and recreate the natural water balance.
 Low Impact Development (LID) is a total site design approach that conserves and uses existing natural site features and systems integrated with distributed best management practices (BMP) stormwater management controls to mimic and recreate the natural water balance.
 LID's potential advantages incude flood hazard mitigation, water conservation and water quality enhancements.
 LID can be applied on various scales: on site, within a project, or throughout a watershed.
 Depending on the scale, HELM has the expertise to develop customized LID alternatives that includes features such as Bioretention Cells (rain gardens), Cisterns or Rain Barrels, Green Roots, Permeable Pavers and Bioswales.
 We also have the capability to model LID infrastructure within two-dimensional Hydrologic and Hydraulic Models to evaluate the hydraulic performance of LID measures.View More

-Mine reclamation is a process by which land is that has been mined is restored to a natural state enhancing its economic viability.
-HELM achieves this transformation through a holistic approach where degraded soil is restored through a variety of land management practises.
-HELM can develop customized action plan for this process to achieve this transformation in a practical and cost-effective manner.View More
+Mine reclamation is a process by which land that has been mined is restored to a natural state enhancing its economic viability.
+HELM achieves this transformation through a holistic approach where degraded soil is restored through a variety of land management practices.
+HELM can develop a customized action plan for this process to achieve this transformation in a practical and cost-effective manner.View More